-We are delighted to announce that we have launched Warwick Taught Masters Scholarships Scheme offering £500,000 of scholarships to support eligible postgraduate students for 2017/18 entry.
+The Graduate School is delighted to announce that we are launching a second round of the Warwick Taught Masters Scholarships Scheme awarding a maximum of 15 new scholarships to support eligible postgraduate students for 2017/18 entry.

-100 awards of £5000 per student will be available to eligible Home/EU students from under-represented groups who wish to start a postgraduate taught masters course in 2017-18.
+Awards are set at £5,000 per student and available to eligible Home/EU students from under-represented groups who wish to start a postgraduate taught masters course in 2017-18.

 How much could I receive?

 The Warwick Taught Masters scholarships are valued at £5,000.
 The scholarship will be paid as a contribution towards your tuition fees.